5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 > [!NOTE]
 >
-> This is not relevant for now, since the blackscreen-on-wake-issue is not resolved.
+> This is irrelevant for now, since the blackscreen-on-wake issue is not resolved yet.

 ### Enable brightness control for external displays